 Rather a lot of people, however, are perfectly willing to be convinced that those that they have loved and lost still exist, as themselves, somewhere just beyond a mysterious Veil.
-Virtually every organized religion in the world is founded upon that very premise.
+Virtually every organized religion in the world has something in common with that very premise.

 If nothing else, at the time (Easter 2005) it strongly suggested that a return to the DoM was in order.

-Of course, by that time we had also expended a lot of theorizing on a comment of Dumbledore’s in PS/SS which implied that some sort of major paradigm-shifting event had taken place in the wizarding world 11 years before the defeat of Lord Voldemort at Godric’s Hollow, as well.
+Of course, by that time we had also expended a lot of theorizing on a comment of Dumbledore’s in the opening chapter of PS/SS which implied that some sort of major paradigm-shifting event had taken place in the wizarding world 11 years before the defeat of Lord Voldemort at Godric’s Hollow, as well.
 Ultimately to no purpose.

 For that matter, the very nature of the concepts we had suddenly been handed to juggle — articles of Faith and the power of Love — do not sound very much like relevant issues pursuant to such a secular, in fact, such a purely political problem as the rooting out and shutting down of a few dozen Death Eaters.
 The Death Eaters are a purely human problem.
 We already know where the Death Eaters are coming from, and bringing such ammunition to bear on them is an exercise in swatting a fly with a Buick.
 The DMLE is perfectly capable of hunting out and shutting down Death Eaters, if they’ll get off their arses and do it.
 Or if the MoM will get out of their way and let them.